vintagemind/vintagemind/README.md

 - ✨ Learning stuff you learn at high school

-- Into software development, machine learning, and AI.

 - 💬 Ask me about anything related to coding 💻 (especially Python  🐍), technical support for Firefox 🦊, fencing 🤺, and vintage stuff 🎺.